chedinhtrung/clinic/docs/BookingFlowTechnical.md

 This document explains the current booking flow across the booking backend and the landing page frontend.
 The flow is intentionally stateful.
-A pending booking is tied to a browser-held anonymous session cookie until a patient email is submitted, and later payment confirmation depends on the booking still being valid.
+A pending booking is tied to a browser-held anonymous session cookie until patient contact details are submitted, and later confirmation can happen either through VNPay or through an emailed confirmation link while the booking is still valid.

 Relevant files: